The Russell Bates Indigenous Peoples Screenwriters Award

 Russell Bates was the first Native American writer to win an Emmy Award for the 1974 episode of Star Trek The Animated Adventures, “How Sharper Than a Serpent’s Tooth.”

-Both films show indigenous artistic and cultural messages.
+Both films illustrate indigenous artistic and cultural messages.

 The Miami International Science Fiction Film Festival is an experience.
 Not only for the attendee but the filmmaker too.
 We meticulously select films that represent the very essence of science fiction.
 As a result of our internationally recognized founders, we receive a considerable amount of films and screenplays from dozens of countries each year.